AhmetZamanis/AhmetZamanis/README.md

-I am a data scientist, constantly working to improve my skills and learn new methods.
-I use R and Python for my work, mainly through RStudio and Jupyter.
+I am a freelance data scientist, constantly working to improve my skills and learn new methods.
+I use Python and R for my work, mainly through RStudio and Jupyter.
 I am especially focused on working with time series data.

 I became interested in data science and machine learning during my MSc studies in International Management, at Bocconi University.
 After working as a business analyst in niche consulting startups, I decided to focus on developing my skills as a data scientist.